KrisCris/CSE503S-Modules/README.md

 - **Creative Portion (10 Points)**
   - [x] User can join multiple chat servers
   - [x] Server owner can create multiple channels in their server (like discord)
-  - [x] You don't lose chat histories and servers after logout.
+  - [x] You don't lose chatroom histories after logout.
+  - [x] Users' online status can be viewed (Because you don't lose chatroom histories)
+    - left side of username, gray is offline, green is online
-  - [ ]
+  - [ ] ...